Enabling this provides you with more accurate distances to providers and locations

 The Grand Rapids clinic serves a racially diverse group of patients: 45% White/Caucasian with 14% of these patients identifying as Hispanic, 32 % Black/African American, 9% Mixed race, 3% Asian, 1% Native American/Alaska Native.
 We work with the Kent County Health Department to be a primary care clinic for many of the refugee patients in Grand Rapids.
 Our clinic uses the most translation services within our health system to communicate with our patients in over thirty languages including: Spanish, Kinyarwanda, Swahili, Burmese, Arabic, Dari, Tigrinya, and Karen.

-Some of our resident and fellow focused initiatives and events include:
+Click here to see our resident and fellow focused initiatives and events.

 Patient care and resident education is provided on-site in the lifestyle medicine practice's state-of-the-art teaching kitchen clinic and via telehealth visits.
 Core programs include culinary medicine, intensive therapeutic lifestyle change programs, tobacco and nicotine cessation and health coaching.
 The integration of the lifestyle medicine residency curriculum within the family medicine residency program provides a unique opportunity for residents to learn and apply lifestyle-first approaches to care of patients in both rural and urban communities.
 This also allows residents to get an additional board certification in lifestyle medicine upon graduation.